Join our Undergraduate Open Day – 23 & 24 June

 Further fee information

-This Chemistry with Foundation Year is a one-year course designed for students whose qualifications are not appropriate for direct entry on to one of our Honours degree programmes.
+This Chemistry with Foundation Year is an integrated foundation degree designed for you if your qualifications are not appropriate for direct entry on to one of our Honours degree programmes.
 This programme may also be attractive to mature students who may need a period of retraining before embarking on a degree.

 Why study Chemistry at Birmingham